-When mom asks me to hold my nephew, Arhum?
-(Arhum means Om in Jainism!)
+When mom asks me to hold my nephew, Arhum (means passion in Jainism).

 I was shit scared; I had never held a baby in my arm.
 After initial hesitation, I did agree.
 When I held him in my arms, it was a special moment where his small fingers were trying to grip my hand and his adorable dimples made my heart skip a beat.

-I was trying to identify myself in him – maybe his eyes or the nose or the chin looks like me.
+I was trying to identify myself in him – maybe his eyes or nose or chin looks like me.
 Finally, my sister joked he loves to sleep just like his mamu (uncle)!

 While holding him in my lap, a thought occurred –

 Mamu are only good for two things – buying you expensive gift and giving advice.
 Since the day when I can buy you expensive gift is in distant future, let me start with advice part.
 Not that you will listen to, far less understand, anything I am going to say (you are yet to be 1 month).
 So here it is, as simple as I can make it.

 Pause.
 And reflect.

 For the first 10 years of your life, go with the flow.
 Enjoy every bit of moment.

 But as you grow older, start practicing ‘pause and reflect’.
 When you read a book, don’t just get carried away by the story.
 When you see a movie, don’t just walk out of the theater and forget it.
 Take some time off to think about what you read or what you saw.
 Did you like it?
 If not, why?
 What was good in the book?
 What was bad in the movie?
 Did you like the heroine?
 Did you hate the villain?
 And why?

 Play a little game.
 How would you have changed things if you were the author or the director?
 Think about it for a while.
 An even better game.
 Write it down (even the faintest ink beats strongest memory).